reactive-python/reactpy-django/docs/src/reference/hooks.md

         {% include "../../examples/python/use_channel_layer_group.py" %}
         ```

+??? question "How do I send a message to a single component (point-to-point communication)?"

+    The most common way of using `#!python use_channel_layer` is to broadcast messages to multiple components via a `#!python group`.

+    However, you can also use this hook to establish unidirectional, point-to-point communication towards a single `#!python receiver` function.
+This is slightly more efficient since it avoids the overhead of `#!python group` broadcasting.

+    In the example below, `#!python my_sender_component` will communicate directly to a single instance of `#!python my_receiver_component`.
+This is achieved by defining a `#!python channel` while omitting the `#!python group` parameter.

+    === "components.py"

+        ```python
+        {% include "../../examples/python/use_channel_layer_single.py" %}
+        ```

+    Note that if you have multiple instances of `#!python my_receiver_component` using the same `#!python channel`, only one will receive the message.

 ??? question "How do I signal a re-render from something that isn't a component?"

-    There are occasions where you may want to signal a re-render from something that isn't a component, such as a Django model signal.
+    There are occasions where you may want to signal to the `#!python use_channel_layer` hook from something that isn't a component, such as a Django [model signal](https://docs.djangoproject.com/en/stable/topics/signals/).

     In these cases, you can use the `#!python use_channel_layer` hook to receive a signal within your component, and then use the `#!python get_channel_layer().send(...)` to send the signal.